frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 Cardinal Van Thuan has said, "A lamp can give no light if it has no oil.
 A car will not run on an empty fuel tank.
 The soul of the apostle will degenerate if it\'s not nourished with the Blessed Sacrament" (Francis Xavier Nguyen Van Thuan, *The Road of Hope:* *A Gospel from Prison*).

 Our Lord invites us to receive Him.
 He\'s made Himself available on a daily basis.
-That food for the soul strengthens our soul, preserves us from sin, and makes us healthy.
+That food for our soul strengthens our soul, preserves us from sin, and makes us healthy.
 Just like human food does for the body, spiritual food does for the soul.

 Van Thuan says, "Just as the sun shines brightly, shedding its light on earth, so too does the Eucharist shine as the light for the spiritual life of human beings and the source of peace among nations."

 There\'s a light that shines out from every tabernacle, in every parish, in every altar, in every chapel, in every church.

 "If you lack everything," he says, "or find yourself bereft of all possessions, but still have the Eucharist, you should not be concerned.
-In fact, you still have everything, because you have the Lord of Heaven here on earth with you" (*Ibid*.).
+In fact, you still have everything, because you have the Lord of Heaven here on earth with you" (*ibid*.).

-St. Josemaría in *The Forge* says, "You have to make your life essentially, totally eucharistic" (Josemaría Escriva, *The Forge*, Point 826).
+St. Josemaría in *The Forge* says, "You have to make your life essentially, totally eucharistic" (Josemaría Escrivá, *The Forge*, Point 826).
 It makes a lot of sense.
 A lot of problems get solved there.

 "As often as you eat this bread and drink the cup, you proclaim the Lord\'s death until he comes," says St. Paul (1 Cor.
 11:26).

-John Paul II said all Christians "should be trained to share in the intimate dispositions that the Eucharist fosters: gratitude for heavenly benefits received, because the Eucharist is thanksgiving; an attitude of self-offering, which will impel them to unite the offering of themselves to the Eucharistic offering of Christ; charity nourished by a sacrament which is a sign of unity and sharing; the yearning to contemplate and bow in adoration before Christ, who is really present unto the Eucharistic species" (John Paul II,*Angelus*, July 1, 1990).
+John Paul II said all Christians "should be trained to share in the intimate dispositions that the Eucharist fosters: gratitude for heavenly benefits received, because the Eucharist is thanksgiving; an attitude of self-offering, which will impel them to unite the offering of themselves to the Eucharistic offering of Christ; charity nourished by a sacrament which is a sign of unity and sharing; the yearning to contemplate and bow in adoration before Christ, who is really present unto the Eucharistic species" (John Paul II, *Angelus*, July 1, 1990).

 The Eucharist is also a medicine for our ills (Pope Benedict XVI, *Angelus*, June 26, 2011).
-There\'s a word in the Mass, a phrase that precisely refers to that.
+There\'s a phrase in the Mass that precisely refers to that.

 The Catechism of the Catholic Church says "the Eucharist separates us from sin. \...
 By the same charity that it enkindles in us, the Eucharist preserves us from mortal sins.
 The more we share the life of Christ and progress in his friendship, the more difficult it is to break away from him by mortal sin" (*Catechism*, Point 1393, 1395).

-If we\'re ever battling with some addiction, some major fault that we\'re trying to conquer, one of those thorns in the flesh that St. Paul speaks about (2 Cor.
+If we\'re ever battling with some addiction, some major fault that we\'re trying to conquer, one of those "thorns in the flesh" that St. Paul speaks about (2 Cor.
 12:7), one very basic medicine and remedy is the frequent reception of the Body of Christ in the Blessed Eucharist, the real presence that comes into our souls.

 He brings the Blessed Trinity---Father, Son, and Holy Spirit---and fills our souls with grace.
 The more we\'re focused there, the greater chance we have of overcoming all of those temptations.

-In *The Way* we were told, "Consider what is most beautiful and most noble on earth, what pleases the mind and the other faculties, and what delights the flesh and the senses.
-And the world, and the other worlds that shine in the night, the whole universe.
+In *The Way* we're told, "Consider what is most beautiful and most noble on earth, what pleases the mind and the other faculties, and what delights the flesh and the senses.

+"And the world, and the other worlds that shine in the night, the whole universe.
 Well, this, along with all the follies of the heart satisfied, is worth nothing, is nothing, and less than nothing compared with this God of mine! ---of yours!

 "Infinite treasure, pearl of great price, humbled, become a slave, reduced to the form of a servant in the stable where he chose to be born, in Joseph\'s workshop, in his passion and in his ignominious death\...and in the madness of Love which is the Blessed Eucharist" (J. Escrivá, *The Way*, Point 432).